aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

   * Expiration is now forceful and begins draining as soon as it’s expired.
 Karpenter does not wait for replacement capacity to be available before draining, but will start provisioning a replacement as soon as the node is expired and begins draining.
   * Karpenter's generated NodeConfig now takes precedence when generating UserData with the AL2023 `amiFamily`.
 If you're setting any values managed by Karpenter in your AL2023 UserData, configure these through Karpenter natively (e.g. kubelet configuration fields).
   * Karpenter now adds a `karpenter.sh/unregistered:NoExecute` taint to nodes in injected UserData when using alias in AMISelectorTerms or non-Custom AMIFamily.
 When using `amiFamily: Custom`, users will need to add this taint into their UserData, where Karpenter will automatically remove it when provisioning nodes.
+  * Discovered standard AL2023 AMIs will no longer be considered compatible with GPU / accelerator workloads.
+If you're using an AL2023 EC2NodeClass (without AMISelectorTerms) for these workloads, you will need to select your AMI via AMISelectorTerms (non-alias).
 * API Moves:
   * ExpireAfter has moved from the `NodePool.Spec.Disruption` block to `NodePool.Spec.Template.Spec`, and is now a drift-able field.
   * `Kubelet` was moved to the EC2NodeClass from the NodePool.